Universal properties of single particle excitations across the many-body localization transition: IV. Conclusions and Discussions

-In this work, we present strong evidence in favour of a continuous delocalization to MBL transition where the correlation length exponent obeys the CCFS criterion.
+The MBL transition involves many higher excited states and entails a transition from the delocalized phase, where eigenstates are extended and obey volume law of entanglement, to the localised side, where eigenstates are localised and obey area law of entanglement.
+This makes the MBL transition unique and very different from the known transitions in condensed matter systems and understanding the nature of the MBL transition is thus central to the problem.
+We present strong evidence in favour of a continuous delocalization to MBL transition where the correlation length exponent obeys the CCFS criterion.
 This is especially significant in light of recent disagreements and controversies regarding the nature of the MBL transition and the stability of the MBL phase.
-We show how the ratio of typical to average LDOS and scattering rates can be used to characterise the delocalization to MBL transition.
-Our analysis also demonstrates that the MBL phase exists in a system with uniform long-range interactions and nearest neighbour hopping, which is consistent with existing theoretical~\cite{Burin,Sarang,Gutman,Mirlin,garg_lr,Logan} and experimental studies~\cite{zhang_expt,choi,smith}.
-The MBL transition even in systems with uniform long-range interactions is continuous in nature.
+Though for an out-of-equilibrium transition a diverging correlation length may not always be associated with a continuous transition~\cite{Roeck}, the metric we have analysed here, namely, the ratio of typical to average LDOS and scattering rates indeed goes to zero continuously at the MBL transition point and can be used to characterise the delocalization to MBL transition.
+These results are in striking similarity with the non-interacting Anderson model, where the typical LDOS vanishes at the localization transition point continuously along with the divergent length scale at the transition~\cite{Janssen}.
+Our analysis also demonstrates that the MBL phase exists in a system with uniform long-range interactions and nearest neighbour hopping, which is consistent with existing theoretical~\cite{Burin,Sarang,Gutman,Mirlin,garg_lr,Logan,Bayat} and experimental studies~\cite{zhang_expt,choi}.
+The MBL transition in systems with uniform long-range interactions is also continuous in nature.

+Our findings suggest that there is a strong adiabatic continuity between the interacting MBL phase and the non-interacting Anderson insulator in the strong disorder limit.
+Regardless of the range of interactions, the strongly disordered interacting MBL phase has single-particle excitations even in highly excited many-body eigenstates not only close to the Fermi energy but even far from it.
+The concept of adiabatic continuity in disordered interacting systems was first proposed by Anderson~\cite{Fermi_glass} though it was argued much later that disordered systems with short-range interactions can have localized single-particle excitations~\cite{Basko,Mirlin_0}.
+Our quantitative findings offer evidence in favour of localised single-particle excitations even in the presence of long-range interacting MBL phase.